catseye/Robin/doc/Tutorial.md

     (abort (inapplicable-object (abort (unbound-identifier fun))))

-You might conclude from this that [`fun`][] is not a built-in — and you'd be right!
-Unlike almost every other Lisp-like language, in Robin, `fun` is implemented as a macro.
-It can be imported from the standard library.
+You might conclude from this that [`fun`][] is not built-in to the language — and you'd be right!
+Unlike almost every other Lisp-like language, in Robin, `fun` is defined in the standard library, which must be imported before it can be used.

+It's defined as a so-called "fexpr" (which is like a macro but even more general — more on them in a minute.)

 As you saw above, you can ask the Robin reference interpreter to load in the standard library before it runs your program: